credativ/plutono/docs/sources/administration/configuration.md

 ### provider

 Options are s3, webdav, gcs, azure_blob, local).
-If left empty, then Grafana ignores the upload action.
+If left empty, then Plutono ignores the upload action.

 <hr>